Rurutia1027/rust-playground/tutorial-2/docs/lifetme.md

 - **Prevention of dangling references**

 **Similarity vs. Thread's Join Function**
-In Rust, lifetimes can be though of a **synchornization mechanism** for memory references, similar to how the `join()` funciton in threading ensures all threads complete their tasks before exiting.
+In Rust, lifetimes can be though of a **synchornization mechanism** for memory references(but actually they are totally different things), similar to how the `join()` funciton in threading ensures all threads complete their tasks before exiting.
 Just as `join()` prevents threads from being terminated prematurely while they are still doing work, **lifetimes** ensure that references to data remain valid as long as they are being used.

 **Thread Join** vs. **Lifetimes in Rust**: